Hansard

 Background

-Hansard is the official, substantially verbatim record of all debates and proceedings of the UK Parliament — both the House of Commons and the House of Lords — published since 1803.
-It is named after Thomas Curson Hansard, the printer who first produced it independently before it was taken over by Parliament.
+Hansard is the official, substantially verbatim record of all debates and proceedings of the UK Parliament, including both the House of Commons and the House of Lords, published since 1803.
+It is named after Thomas Curson Hansard, the printer who first produced it independently before Parliament took over.
 Hansard also records written questions, written statements, and committee proceedings.